ds2-lab/NotebookOS/gateway/README.md

 The first is the Dashboard RPC Server.
 This server establishes a bidirectional gRPC connection with the Cluster Dashboard.
 The Cluster Gateway sends RPC requests to the Dashboard to deliver notifications to the frontend UI.
-The Dashboard sends RPC requests to the Cluster Gateway to retrieve information about Europa and the various kernels running within Europa.
+The Dashboard sends RPC requests to the Cluster Gateway to retrieve information about the platform and the various kernels running within the platform.

 The second is the Gateway RPC Server.
-This server establishes bidirectional gRPC connections with all Local Schedulers running within Europa.
+This server establishes bidirectional gRPC connections with all Local Schedulers running within the platform.
 The Gateway Provisioners created within the Jupyter Server also establishes (unidirectional) gRPC connections with the Gateway RPC Server in order to create Distributed Kernels.

 ### **Gateway Daemon**